OnlyJ22/StudyToWGU/CS 109/Ch5.md

 * Arguments are accessed using `args[index]`.
 * Compile using **`javac`**, run using **`java`**, and provide **arguments inline**.
 * Always **validate** and **check for errors** when using command-line input.
-Here are your notes on **User Input in Java**, formatted according to your preferred layout:

----

 ### Section 2: User Input